 How do you keep yourself knowledgeable and up to date on trends and industry standards in order to deliver the best quality of education?

-I read about one book on small business every two weeks.
-I go to a one or two day long training at least twice a year.
-I attend a national conference every year.
-I try to take a PCC class at least once or twice a year as well.
+I read a book on small business every two weeks or so.
+I go to a one- or two- day long training at least once a year and attend a national conference every year whenever possible.
+I have conversations with my colleagues who are experts in a different area of business than I am, and pick up some great tools for helping clients.
+I also try to take a PCC class at least once a year as well.

 What do you do for fun?